 Hello!
 I am a bioethicist focusing on the Ethical, Legal and Social Implications of Genetics and Genomics (ELSI).
 The focus of my work is navigating ethical issues that arise in the application of genomic screening.
 I used to work in the genetics industry; I am convinced of the need for careful reflection and gathering of evidence to help ensure the upsides of genomics are realized, hence my career redirection towards ELSI work.
 You can read more on my publications page.

 I am an active member of the Global Alliance for Genomics and Health (GA4GH)’s Regulatory and Ethics Workstream.
-I co-chaired the taskforce that led to the first international policy for the return of results to research participants, I chaired the taskforce on diversity in datasets, and am currently co-chairing the newborn sequencing group.
+I led or co-lead the working groups that led to the first international policy for the return of results to research participants, the diversity in datasets policy tool, and the navigating ELSI in newborn sequencing policy tool.

 Previously, I worked as a computational biologist and product manager.
 I was with Fabric Genomics (formerly Omicia), a company bridging the gap between sequencing data and actionable clinical reports.
 And also at the erstwhile Driver Inc, “The cure for cancer treatment”, who sequenced tumor DNA as one part of an effort to match cancer patients to clinical trials.
 My doctoral degree is in Systems Biology from the University of Oxford.